-The application is located in the bottom section of Application, where there are two applications: The unofficial Qualtrics survey goes to Dr. Yan and Dr. Graham directly, which helps Dr. Yan and Dr. Graham to know your background immediately; the official Application goes to WCU Global Office, which is required for your admission into this travel course.
-A short interview will be arranged after Dr. Yan and Dr. Graham get your unofficial application and you will be informed soon whether you can join this course or not.
+The application is located in the bottom section of Application, where there are two Qualtrics survey links (the unofficial one goes to Dr. Yan directly, which helps Dr. Yan to know your background immediately, and the official one goes to WCU IPS, which is required for your admission into this travel course).
+A short interview will be arranged after Dr. Yan gets your unofficial application and you will be informed soon whether you can join this course or not.

 When are the trip applications due?

-However, the estimated costs are based on the early booking (buying a flight ticket and booking the lodging, etc.), and the later it goes, the higher the costs will be.
+However, the estimated costs are based on early booking (buying flight ticket and booking some lodging in Jan, etc.), and the later it goes, the higher the costs will be.
 Meanwhile, booking flight tickets and train tickets requires your passport number.
 If you want to join this course, you need to get your passport ready by then.

-You are highly encouraged to talk to Dr. Yan and Dr. Graham in person to make a decision on whether you can/want to join the travel course as soon as possible and then apply early.
+You are highly encouraged to talk to Dr. Yan in person to make a decision on whether you can/want to join the travel course as soon as possible, and then apply early.